1dayac/Blackbird/README.md

 ## Publications

 Blackbird is not published yet, but it is selected for presentation at [Genome Informatics 2022](https://coursesandconferences.wellcomeconnectingscience.org/event/genome-informatics-20220921/).

-Full preprint will be available in October 2022.

 ## Contact & Support